amalay/dotnetcore/SolidPrinciple/README.md

 ### O: Open Closed Principle (OSP)
 A Class or Module should be open for extension but closed for modification.<br/>
 "<b>Open for extension</b>" means, we need to design our module/class in such a way that the new functionality can be added only when new requirements are generated.
-We can use inheritance for extension.
+We can use inheritance for extension.<br/>
 "<b>Closed for modification</b>" means we have already developed a class and it has gone through unit testing.
 We should then not alter it until we find bugs.